In how many ways can you halve a piece of A4 paper? How do you know they are halves?

 How would you move the bands on the pegboard to alter these shapes?

 What is the total area of the four outside triangles which are outlined in red in this arrangement of squares inside each other?

 What shape has Harry drawn on this clock face?
 Can you find its area?
 What is the largest number of square tiles that could cover this area?

 Read about David Hilbert who proved that any polygon could be cut up into a certain number of pieces that could be put back together to form any other polygon of equal area.

-How many ways can you find of tiling the square patio, using square
+How many ways can you find of tiling the square patio, using square tiles of different sizes?